 Eating healthy and getting enough rest are crucial in speeding up the healing process after a root canal procedure.
 These practices will help your cells regenerate and boost your immune system, which will, then, help fight pain and neutralize bacterial activity.

 So, consume a variety of vegetables and fruits.
 Perhaps, even up your intake of vitamin C if you want to heal faster.

 While a root canal may salvage your tooth, it can also weaken it because the tooth will turn into an empty shell, so you may need a crown to fortify the structure.

 Again, this has something to do with the complexity of the dental issue.
 But, another factor that affects the amount of time required to complete the procedure is the availability of equipment.
 If your dentist has all the necessary equipment, the entire procedure — including the X-rays — can be accomplished in a single session.

 However, multiple sessions are required if you're dealing with pains or complications, and you want restorative work to be carried out as well.
 A lot of dentists prefer the two-visit approach because this allows them to monitor how the root canal is healing.

 Those whose root is either inaccessible or fractured severely, and have periodontitis and no longer have enough healthy jaw bone, may be better off with a different dental procedure.

 A root canal treatment is an excellent dental solution for pain and other types of tooth damage.
 It is a considerably quick process, and there's usually minimal to no pain when it’s done.

-To find out if it's the best solution to your dental woes, visit us at NOA Dental for a free dental consultation.
+To find out if it's the best solution to your dental woes, visit us at NOA Dental Clinic in Dubai for a free dental consultation.
 We'll discuss with you the dental services that are suitable to your unique dental concerns.